olepoeschl/NQueensFAF/README.md

       .solve();
 ```

-## Implementing an own Solver
+## Implement your own algorithm
-The abstract class Solver provides a good structure for your own N Queens Solver.
+The abstract class Solver provides a good structure and handy features for your own N Queens Problem solution algorithm.
 Just extend it and fill the abstract methods with your code.
 <br>The method names are self explanatory.

 # Current Benchmarks